Principles of Art Investing

 Should I Invest in Art?

 Unlike collectors of the past who bought what they liked, art buyers today increasingly consider financial gain in their decision making.
 The rapid rise in art prices has changed virtually every aspect of collecting.
 Financial advisors are now focusing on art as an integral part of their client’s portfolios.
 In fact, a recent survey done by Deloitte Luxembourg & ArtTactic shows that 78% of wealth managers now believe that art and collectibles should be a facet of their wealth management offering.
-Wealth managers and investors now, more than ever, see art as a way for investors to lower the volatility and often erratic performance of their investments.
+More than ever, wealth managers and investors see art as a way for investors to lower the volatility and often erratic performance of their investments.
 Many wealth managers see art as having a low correlation to stocks and other investments, which is not always true, and as a way to diversify investment holdings.

 Reasons to Invest in Art: